TelecomParistoc/MotorController/README.md

 related to robot moves: motor control, data acquisition from various sensors (IMU and coding wheels for now), current position computation and so on.

-Below, you'll find the documentation for the various components of this project.
+Below, you'll find the general documentation for the various components of this project.
+More detailed documentation is available [here](https://telecomparistoc.github.io/MotorController/)

 # Download
 In order to get a working copy of this code, you have to follow some steps in